-Realization of deferred tax assets is dependent upon future pretax earnings, the reversal of temporary differences between book and tax income, and the expected tax rates in future periods.
-The Company records a valuation allowance to reduce deferred tax assets to the amount that is believed "more-likely-than-not" to be realized.
-The Company has recorded a full valuation allowance as of December 31,2022 and December 31, 2021.
-The change in the valuation allowance was an increase of \$8,168,552 and \$2,184,631 for the years ended December 31, 2022 and 2021, respectively.
+Realization of deferred tax assets is dependent upon future pretax earnings, the reversal of temporary differences between book and tax bases of assets and liabilities, and the enacted tax rates in effect in future periods.
+The Company has recorded a full valuation allowance as of December 31, 2023 and December 31, 2022.
+The change in the valuation allowance was an increase of \$9.1 million and \$8.2 million for the years ended December 31, 2023 and 2022, respectively.

-As of December 31, 2022, the Company had net operating loss carryforwards for federal and state income tax purposes of approximately \$70,812,501 and \$43,017,282, respectively.
-Of the \$70,812,501 of net operating loss carryforwards for federal purposes, \$35,193,226 have an unlimited carry-forward period.
-The remaining federal carryforwards begin to expire in 2028 while the state carryforwards begin to expire in 2036.
+As of December 31, 2023, the Company had net operating loss carryforwards for federal and state income tax purposes of approximately \$99.5 million and \$52.9 million, respectively.
+Of the \$99.5 million of net operating loss carryforwards for federal purposes, \$69.4 million have an unlimited carry-forward period.
+The remaining federal carryforwards begin to expire in 2027 while the state carryforwards begin to expire in 2036.

 The Internal Revenue Code of 1986, as amended, imposes restrictions on the utilization of net operating losses in the event of an "ownership change" of a corporation.
-Accordingly, a company's ability to use net operating losses may be limited as prescribed under Internal Revenue Code Section 382 ("IRC Section 382").
+Accordingly, a Company's ability to use net operating losses may be limited as prescribed under Internal Revenue Code Section 382 ("IRC Section 382").
 Events which may cause limitations in the amount of the net operating losses that the Company may use in any one year include, but are not limited to, a cumulative ownership change of more than 50% over a three-year period.
-Utilization of the federal and state net operating losses may be subject to substantial annual limitation due to the ownership change limitations provided by the IRC Section 382 and similar state provisions.
-A detailed analysis to determine whether an ownership change under Section 382 has not been performed recently to determine if there is any limitation on the utilization of the company's net operating losses.
+Utilization of the federal and state net operating losses may be subject to substantial annual limitation due to the ownership change limitations on the utilization of the Company's ate provisions.
+A detailed analysis to determine whether an ownership change under Section 382 has not been performed recently to determine if there is any limitation on the utilization of the Company's net operating losses.

 The Company performed a Section 382 analysis in 2017 and identified a change in ownership during 2017 and therefore a limitation in the ability to utilize the existing NOLs.
-The calculated limitation was \$44M, and the DTA was reduced by the amount of the limitation that the Company will not be able to utilize in future tax periods.
-An updated Section 382 study has not been completed through December 31, 2022 and there has not been a determination if there is a cumulative ownership change of more than 50% during the most recent three-year period.
-The effect of a further Section 382 limitation on the provision and this disclosure is immaterial due to the full valuation allowance against all deferred tax assets, including NOLs, as of December 31, 2022.
+The calculated limitation was \$44.8 million and the DTA was reduced by the amount of the limitation that the Company will not be able to utilize in future tax periods.
+An updated Section 382 study has not been completed through December 31, 2023 and there has not been a determination if there is a cumulative ownership change of more than 50% during the most recent three-year period.
+The effect of a further Section 382 limitation on the provision and this disclosure is immaterial due to the full valuation allowance against all deferred tax assets, including NOLs, as of December 31, 2023.

 The Company estimates that there will be no material changes in its uncertain tax positions in the next 12 months.
 In accordance with FASB ASC 740, the Company has adopted the accounting policy that interest and penalties recognized are classified as part of its income taxes.
-Total interest and penalties recognized in the consolidated statement of operations was zero 2022 and 2021.
+Total interest and penalties recognized in the consolidated statements of operations was zero for both of the years ended December 31, 2023 and 2022.